 11. Use Preset Shots¶

-The plugin's content folder /Content/ComposableCameraSystem/CameraPresets/Preset_Shots contains several two-peson dialogue shots such as CameraShot_OTS_Close_R and CameraShot_OTS_MediumClose_L.
+The plugin's content folder /Content/ComposableCameraSystem/CameraPresets/Preset_Shots contains several two-person dialogue shots such as CameraShot_OTS_Close_R and CameraShot_OTS_MediumClose_L.
 Each type of shot has two versions, viewing from the left and right shoulder indicated by the postfix _L or _R.

 Then, right click each, select Source = Asset Reference and Shot Asset Ref = CameraShot_OTS_Close_R/CameraShot_OTS_Medium_L.
 You can optionally override the parameters inside the asset.